A Cheating Spouse - How an Emotional Affair Starts

 COULD YOUR PARTNER BE ABUSIVE?
 FIND OUT HERE IF IT’S REALLY ABUSE

-Attention Seeking.
-There are certain people that require constant, external validation.
-Their spouses may be loving, devoted, and dedicated to making them happy, but it’s never enough so they seek even more attention from others.
+There are certain people that require regular, external validation.
+Their spouses may be loving, devoted, and dedicated to making them happy, but it’s never enough, so they seek even more attention from others.

 These aren’t all the reasons for people entering into an emotional affair, but they are some of the most common.